 I will describe the 8 main reasons to eat your fruit and vegetables.
 Those are now clear thanks to scientific (conclusive) studies.

-All fruits and veggies are naturally packed with healthy nutrients, antioxidants, vitamins, fibers to keep a balanced immune system.
-By doing so, it will serve as natural energy boost, to stay healthier and stronger for longer.
+All fruits and veggies are naturally packed with healthy nutrients, antioxidants, vitamins, and fibres to keep a balanced immune system.
+By doing so, it will serve as a natural energy boost, to stay healthier and stronger for longer.

 But keep reading to find out more.